 Guide to Playing Blackjack Online

-Blackjack is a very popular game played in casinos around the world.
+Blackjack is a very popular game played in casinos in Malaysia and around the world, along with classic casino games such as the lottery, roulette wheel games and slot game machines.
 The card game is easy to learn, easy to play, and is found on most online casino sites.
+Blackjack is a casino card game that requires some level of skill and strategy, much like poker.
 The game is played with one or more decks of 52 cards, no wild cards or jokers are used.
 Blackjack is dealt by a house dealer, and the object of the game is to beat the dealer’s hand or point-total without going over 21 and busting.

 The History of Blackjack